KnowageLabs/Knowage-Documentation/functionalities-guide/LocationIntelligence/ka_dev_locationintelligence.rst

 According to the *Open Geospatial Consortium* (OGC) definition, a map is made of overlapping *layers*: a *base layer* in raster format (e.g. satellite photo) is integrated with other layers (*overlays*) in vector format.
 Each overlay is made of homogeneous spatial information, which models a same category of objects, called *features*.

-A feature is called *geographic feature* when the constituting objects are abstractions of realSpatial Data
+A feature is called *geographic feature* when the constituting objects are abstractions of real-world physical objects and can be located univocally within a referencez coordinate system, according to their relative position.

    |image385|

    Figure 15.22: Overlapping layer.

-world physical objects and can be located univocally within a referencez coordinate system, according to their relative position.

 A feature includes: